-Asbestos is a known carcinogen and exposure to asbestos fibres can increase your risk of developing an asbestos-related disease, including cancer.
+Asbestos is a known carcinogen (cancer causing agent) .
+Exposure to asbestos fibres can increase your risk of developing an asbestos-related disease, including cancer.

 What is asbestos?

-Asbestos is the name given to a group of naturally occurring fibrous minerals (chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite), which have excellent durability, fire resistance and insulating properties.
-Because of these properties, asbestos was used in a very wide variety of products.
-It is thought to have over 3000 uses worldwide.
+Asbestos is a group of naturally occurring fibrous minerals (chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite), which have excellent durability, fire resistance and insulating properties.
+Because of these properties, asbestos was used in a variety of products, especially building products.

 Asbestos in Australia

-In Australia, asbestos was mined and imported for use in the manufacture of a range of building products and other materials.
-During this time, Australia was one of the highest users, per capita, of asbestos.
-The two main mining operations were at Woodsreef NSW, where chrysotile (white asbestos) was mined until 1983, and Wittenoom WA, where crocidolite (blue asbestos) was mined until 1966.
+In Australia, asbestos was both mined and imported.
+During this time, Australia was one of the highest users, for our population, of asbestos.
+The two main mines were at Woodsreef NSW, where chrysotile (white asbestos) was mined until 1983, and Wittenoom WA, where crocidolite (blue asbestos) was mined until 1966.
 Smaller asbestos mines also operated in Tasmania and South Australia.

-Many workers were required to install or work with asbestos-containing materials through the course of their employment.
-Many of these asbestos-containing materials still remain in place in workplaces and homes throughout Australia.
-It is reported that approximately one third of all Australian homes built or renovated before 1990 contain asbestos products.
+Australian workers installed asbestos-containing materials; these materials still remain in place in workplaces and homes.
+About one third of all Australian homes built or renovated before 1990 contain asbestos products.

 What makes asbestos dangerous?